filecoin-project/venus-docs/docs/incubation/announcement.md

 **The first phase of the Incubation Center will start from July 26, 2021 to October 24, 2021.** Participants who successfully joined the Incubation Center must seal at least 64 sectors (2TiB) per day.
 Participants can continue to participate in the center until their storage power reaches 1PiB or run to the end of the certain phase.

-In addition, the Incubation Center now provides the testing environment for more storage providers. **We provide shared modules services free on the Nerpa network for potential participants to build, test and deploy.**
+In addition, the Incubation Center now provides the testing environment for more storage providers. **We provide shared modules services free on the calibration network for potential participants to build, test and deploy.**

 Interested in joining the Incubation Center Program now?
 Please fill out this [_application form_](http://venusteam.mikecrm.com/1lmpQtj).
 If you have any questions about joining the Incubation Center, you can always feel free to contact the Venus team via [_email_](https://www.kdocs.cn/p/venus@ipfsforce.com) or slack here: [_fil-incubation-center_](https://filecoinproject.slack.com/archives/C028MN42KEE).